Six epic rides coming to US theme parks in 2026, from Universal Studios Hollywood to Legoland Florida

 And in Legoland’s Florida and California parks, visitors will be able to blast off in a new space-themed attraction they can digitally customize beforehand.

-These are seven of the most exhilarating rides coming to U.S. parks in 2026.
+These are six of the most exhilarating rides coming to U.S. parks in 2026.

 1. Fast & Furious: Hollywood Drift — Universal Studios Hollywood, Los Angeles, California